 Unlike all of the previously mentioned monitoring software, Aida64 Extreme is paid exclusively, and it’s centered on benchmarking.

-However, even though Aida64’s primary focus is stress testing, its monitoring support is exceptional too.
+However, even though Aida64’s primary focus is stress testing, its monitoring support is remarkable too.
 They support sensors of nearly all processors, GPUs, RAM, or any other PC hardware.

-They claim Aida64 has the best accuracy for hardware detection thanks to its enormous database of hundreds of thousands of entries.
+They claim Aida64 has the finest accuracy for hardware detection thanks to its massive database of hundreds of thousands of entries.

-In other words, you’ll get all kinds of temperature data for your CPU and a benchmark to stress test your CPU for simpler diagnosing.
+In other words, you’ll get all kinds of temperature data for your CPU and a benchmark to stress test your CPU for easier diagnosing.

-A superb choice overall, yet rather pricey, considering that many other programs offer comparable performance for free.
+An excellent choice overall, yet rather expensive, considering that many other programs offer comparable performance for free.

 The Pros: